-- Hazard pointer try_protect (Maged Michael)
+- LIFO Linked List push

-- LIFO Linked List push (Maged Michael)
+- Optimized Sharded Locks

-- Optimized Sharded Locks (Paul E. McKenney)
+- Hazard pointer try_protect

-- Checking realloc() return Value (Paul E. McKenney, but taken from one of Peter Sewell's papers)
+- Checking realloc() return Value

-- Identity-only pointers (Hans Boehm)
+- Identity-only pointers

-- Weak pointers in Android (Hans Boehm)
+- Weak pointers in Android

-It is also worth noting that Kostya Serebryany reports that the Google sanitizer tools do not warn on loads, stores, casts, and comparisons of pointers to lifetime-ended objects because the number of false positives from doing so would be excessive.
+It is also worth noting that the Google sanitizer tools do not warn on loads, stores, casts, and comparisons of pointers to lifetime-ended objects because the number of false positives from doing so would be excessive.
 In other words, code commonly does do some computation on such pointers, even if only to print them for debugging or logging.